 The international community must address this situation by promoting sustainable and clean energy and by helping reduce greenhouse gas emissions in order to limit rising temperatures.
 The voices of children and young people must also be heard.
-No decision can be taken, and no solution will be found at the COP23 if children's rights are not taken into account.
+No decision can be taken, and no solution will be found if children's rights are not taken into account.